FinlayWilson443/python-learning-journal/README.md

 # python-learning-journal
-A repository to document my Python learning journey About Me
+A repository to document my Python learning journey, About Me, and my
-Goals for This Course
+Goals for This Course!
-print("Hello World")